Campervanning in Norway: Tips, Routes & Destinations for 2024

 Kjeragbolten

 From Preikestolen, you can take the Lysebotn-Forsand car ferry along the Lysefjorden for the next stop, the Kjeragbolten hike.
-Kjeragbolten is a giant boulder wedged in a crevasse at 1084m on Mount Kjerag, the highest peak in the Lysefjorden.
+Kjeragbolten is a giant boulder wedged in a crevasse at 1084 metres above sea level on Mount Kjerag, the highest peak in the Lysefjorden.
 You can also base jump and climb here.

 The hike to Kjeragbolten is around 11km long with 800m of altitude gain, and the round trip takes about seven to ten hours depending on your fitness and experience.
 You need to be in good physical shape and have some hiking experience before attempting this route.